TAPS Working Group

 *

-Protocol Stack: A set of Protocol Instances that are used together
+Protocol Stack: A set of Protocol Instances protocol instances that are used together

 to establish connectivity or send and receive Messages.